antler/caribou-docs/resources/outline.md

 The path is "/", the key is `:home`, and its children routes are empty.
-Needless to say, routes for a site can become much more elaborate than this, but they can all be represented in the same way.
+Needless to say, routes for a site can become much more elaborate than this, but they are all represented in this same format.

 The above is a single route, but in practice routes come as a collection.
 So an example of the simplest routing a site could have would be something like the